ryurongliu/scramblizer/README.md

 # Scramblizer
-Kinetic sculpture made with ESP32 and motors, controlled through wifi connection to an online server.
+A Rubik's cube-inspired kinetic sculpture made with ESP32 and motors, controlled through wifi connection to an online server.